 For families and students: Junior family college planning night

-College-bound juniors and their families are invited to view our virtual college planning seminar.
+College-bound juniors and their families are invited to attend our college planning seminar on Wedensday, March 8th, 2023 at 6:30pm.
 Topics include:

 - College admissions process (four-year schools vs. two-year schools)